Working Hours: Mon - Fri: 9:00AM - 6:00PM

 Semi-commercial mortgage lenders have multiple factors to consider before they make an offer to lend, from the viability of the business plan to the details of a lease agreement and the profitability you can reasonably expect to make.

-While it might seem obvious that some properties will be eligible for commercial, residential or buy-to-let mortgage products, the reality is that this isn’t always clear-cut.
+While it might seem obvious that some properties will be eligible for commercial, residential, or buy-to-let mortgages, the reality is that this isn't always clear-cut.
 There are many situations where applicants are turned down for borrowing simply because they have applied to the wrong lender or for a financing option that isn't suitable.

-Examples include situations where the property is split by big percentages, such as 90% residential with a small workshop attached or a large building primarily used as a residential home but with one outbuilding used as a studio or production space.
-Assuming this property would be suited to a residential mortgage may be incorrect.
+Examples include situations where the property is split by significant percentages, such as 90% residential for a first-time buyer with a small workshop attached or a large building primarily used as a residential home but with one outbuilding used as a studio or production space.
+Assuming this property would be suited to a residential mortgage may need to be corrected.

 The general rule is that you'll need a semi-commercial mortgage if there are any elements of a business within the property – irrespective of how much of the floor space or percentage it comprises.

-To add to the confusion, some semi-commercial mortgage lenders also apply their own policies and lending terms, making it worthwhile speaking with the Revolution team before you take any action to ensure you are fully informed.
+To add to the confusion, some semi-commercial mortgage lenders also apply their own policies and lending terms, making it worthwhile speaking with our experts before you take any action to ensure you are fully informed.
 Variances between lenders can mean:

-• Some apply a policy called the 60/40 rule – if less than 60% of the property is used for commercial purposes, they’ll consider this a residential mortgage and work to the standards regulated by the FCA.
+• Some apply a policy called the 60/40 rule—if less than 60% of the property is used for commercial purposes, they'll consider it a residential mortgage and work to the standards regulated by the FCA.

-• Others work on the basis of a financial split, requesting separate valuations of the different parts of the building.
-They might decide that the proportion of the premise that is worth the most dictates the type of mortgage lending they're prepared to extend.
+• Others work based on a financial split, requesting separate valuations of the different parts of the building.
+They might decide that the proportion of the premise worth the most dictates the type of mortgage lending they're prepared to extend.

-• Alternative lenders might use a different approach and will offer two separate mortgage products, each on a different proportion of the same building.
+• Alternative lenders might take a different approach and offer two separate mortgage products, each covering a different proportion of the same building.
 However, this normally only works if you can divide the floorplans and have a separate entrance for each aspect of the property without any common areas.

-As always, we'd recommend giving us a call or sending a message to work out which of the above apply or whether a lender you may be considering will use a different policy to evaluate the mortgage product that they feel is most appropriate.
+As always, we recommend giving us a call or sending a message to determine which of the above applies or whether a lender you may be considering will use a different policy to evaluate the mortgage product that they feel is most appropriate.

 It's also worth thinking about the maintenance and running costs.
 Most business tenants are responsible for general repairs and business rates, meaning that a larger proportion of the rental income is profitable.

-Renting to a residential tenant tends to mean your expenses are higher since landlords are typically responsible for repairs, covering the costs of maintenance or replacing furnishings or appliances included within the rent.
+Renting to a residential tenant tends to mean higher expenses, as landlords are typically responsible for repairs, covering the costs of maintenance or replacing furnishings or appliances included in the rent.

 However, it is also important to compare the mortgage costs and overall profitability alongside the slower capital appreciation normally associated with mixed-use properties, which tend to grow in value as a saleable asset at a slower rate than buy-to-lets.

-Other lenders will decide to offer a buy-to-let mortgage product for the entirety of the purchase or remortgage cost if they are happy the rental income is more than sufficient to offset their lending risk linked to the business element.
+Other lenders will decide to offer a buy-to-let mortgage for businesses for the entirety of the purchase or remortgage cost if they are happy the rental income is more than sufficient to offset their lending risk linked to the business element.

-Although mortgage rates depend on multiple factors, this could potentially mean you gain a more competitive interest rate.
+Although depend on multiple factors, this could mean you gain a more competitive interest rate.

 Lenders may also offer perks like free valuations and cashback.
 These incentives can be attractive, but it's imperative you consult an independent broker before you move ahead.
 That's because some 'free' services conceal the fact that product or application costs are far higher than other lenders, so you need to have complete oversight of the overall costs and total repayments associated with a semi-commercial mortgage to have full control of your finances.

-Lenders will typically need to see a deposit (or equity if you're refinancing) of anywhere between 20% and 40% depending on factors like the amount of income you forecast generating from the property.
-If you have a lower risk profile, you'll normally be accepted with a deposit to the lower end of the scale, but applicants that present greater risk will need as high a deposit as possible.
+Lenders will typically need to see a deposit (or equity if you're refinancing) of between 20% and 40%, depending on factors like the amount of income you forecast generating from the property.
+If you have a lower risk profile, you'll generally be accepted with a deposit to the lower end of the scale, but applicants with greater risk will need as high a deposit as possible.

-There isn't any standard deposit we can indicate because, as with all of these requirements, it depends on the lender.
+We cannot indicate any standard deposit because, as with all of these requirements, it depends on the lender.
 However, some niche semi-commercial mortgage providers take a flexible approach and may be better suited if you don't have 40% of the property value available as a cash down payment.

 As a rough indication of the norms in UK mixed-use mortgage lending:

-• Owner-occupier mortgages, where you intend to run your own business from the property, normally need a minimum 20% deposit.
+• Owner-occupier mortgages, where you intend to run your own business from the property, typically need a minimum 20% deposit.

-• Investors buying a mixed-use property will often be expected to have at least 25% as a down payment.
+• Investors buying a mixed-use property are often expected to have at least 25% as a down payment.

 One factor here is that you can potentially borrow more as a total mortgage value if the borrowing comprises a lower proportion of the overall property valuation.
-For example, if you’ve owned a mixed-use property for some time and have built up equity, you may qualify for more competitive deals if your borrowing requirements amount to a smaller LTV of 50% or less than the property is worth on the open market.
+For example, suppose you've owned a mixed-use property for some time and have built up equity.
+In that case, you may qualify for more competitive deals if your borrowing requirements amount to a smaller LTV of 50% or less than the property is worth on the open market.

-Like any mortgage application, a lender will need to assess whether they think you have the income and financial reserves to keep pace with your mortgage repayments.
-While commercial property mortgages aren't regulated like residential lending, the provider still needs adequate assurance that you are very unlikely to default.
+Like any mortgage application, a lender must assess whether they think you have the income and financial reserves to keep pace with your mortgage repayments.
+While commercial property mortgages aren't regulated like residential lending, the provider still needs adequate assurance that you are very unlikely to default and will consider a combination of residential and commercial elements and the loan-to-value proportions.

-In essence, that is because a repossession means a lender will need to sell the property at below market value through a liquidation sale.
-If they have a large amount of debt secured against the property, and it sells for a low price, they may make a loss.
+In essence, a repossession means a lender will need to sell the property below market value through a liquidation sale.
+If they have a large amount of debt secured against the property, and it sells for a low price, they may lose.

-Therefore, the lender will require several pieces of information before they can evaluate whether you comply with their affordability policies.
-That might mean looking at your projected income, working on the basis of EBITDA – earnings before interest, tax, dividends and amortisation.
+Therefore, the lender will require several pieces of information before evaluating whether you comply with their affordability policies.
+That might mean looking at your projected income, working on the basis of earnings before interest, tax, dividends, and amortization (known as EBITDA).

 However, your EBITDA can't be used as a rock-solid metric to determine how much you can borrow since other lenders will use alternative assessment methods.